CP1401/Practicals/prac_03/README.md

 ```

 ### Testing
-Remember that when testing decision structures, you should use test data to produce each path/output.
+Remember that when testing decision structures, we should use test data to produce each path/output.
-There are 4 possible paths here, so we need to test each one.
+There are 4 possible paths here, so we need to test each one, like:

 | Input | Expected Output | Actual Output |
 |---|---|---|